CrossRef/event-data-user-guide/docs/sources/wikipedia.md

 ## Methodology

-1. The Wikipdia Agent subcribes to the EventStream
+1. The Wikipedia Agent subscribes to the EventStream
 2. Every edit to every Article, that version of the Article is sent to the Percolator.
 3. The Percolator visits every page version.
 If the new version has any Items in it, referenced by DOI text, DOI hyperlink or landing page URL, it will create a new Event for every link.
 Events reference the specific version of the Wikipedia page.
 4. An Event that links the version of the page to the canonical URL using the `is_new_version_of` relation type will be produced under certain circumstances.
 This is provided as a courtesy for consumers of data who may wish to connect DOIs back to the canonical URL of the page.
 The link will be generated if either: